 Questioning the Supreme People’s Court (SPC), Supreme People’s Procuratorate (SPP), and SSC.
 Questioning [质询] is a more confrontational form of oversight.
 Unlike the more informal and amicable “inquiry” [询问], another oversight tool, questioning implies dissatisfaction with the performance of the state organ being questioned.
 Under current law, the SPC and SPP may be questioned by NPCSC members, but not NPC delegates.
 The amendments eliminated this discrepancy, while also subjecting the SSC to questioning (OL art.
 21; ROP art.
 48).
 This move is mostly symbolic, however, in large part due to questioning’s antagonistic nature.
 NPC delegates have used it exactly twice in history—most recently in 2000, when the Ministry of Transport was questioned over a ferry’s capsize off the coast of Yantai, Shandong that killed 280 on board.

 Appointing and removing Vice Premiers and State Councilors.
 The NPC has the constitutional authority to appoint and remove all constituent members of the State Council (P.R.C. art.
 62, item 5; art.
 63, item 2).
 When the NPC is not in session, the NPCSC may appoint and remove only the ministers and the Secretary General—but not other State Council officials—if recommended by the Premier (id. art.
 67, item 9).
-The OL amendment grants the NPCSC additional authority to appoint and remove Vice Premiers and State Councilors between NPC sessions, up the Premier’s nomination (art.
+The OL amendment grants the NPCSC additional authority to appoint and remove Vice Premiers and State Councilors between NPC sessions, upon the Premier’s nomination (art.
 31).

 Dismissing State Council officials and Central Military Commission (CMC) members.
 The OL amendment allows the NPCSC to “dismiss” [撤职] a high-ranking State Council official—a Vice Premier, a State Councilor, the Secretary General, or a minister—on the Premier’s or the Council of Chairpersons’ motion (art.
 32).
 “Dismissal” is a form of sanction for misconduct and is distinguished from the “removal” [免职] of officials that occur in routine changes in cabinet membership (due to retirement, for instance).
 The NPCSC in fact dismissed a State Council official, then-Secretary General Yang Jing, in February 2018 for corruption, upon the Council of Chairpersons’ request.
 (The Central Commission for Disciplinary Inspection sanctioned Yang the same day.)
 We then noted that Yang’s dismissal stood on shaky legal ground, for it was beyond the NPCSC’s authority.
 The OL amendment has supplied this missing authority, but as Yang’s case showed, we doubt the NPCSC could exercise this new power independently.
 The amendment also grants the NPCSC a similar power to dismiss CMC members, but only if requested by the CMC Chairperson.
 Here, the NPCSC will not able to act on its own, even on paper.